 We consider the \choice\ in core-periphery networks when starting from \emph{natural} initial configurations in which the core and the periphery have different opinions.
-Our experiments on real-world networks show that the execution of the \choice\ tends to fall mainly within two opposite kinds of possible behavior: \begin{enumerate}[align=parleft, labelsep=1.5cm, leftmargin=2.5cm, rightmargin=0.5cm] \item[\emph{Consensus:}] The opinion of the core spreads in the periphery and takes over the network in a short time. \item[\emph{Metastability:}] The periphery \emph{resists} and, although the opinion of the core may continuously ``infect'' \nodes\ in the periphery, most of them retain the initial opinion. \end{enumerate} By comprehending the underlying principles which govern the aforementioned phenomena, we aim at a twofold contribution: \begin{itemize} \item We seek for the first results on basic non-trivial opinion dynamics, such as 2-Choices, in order to characterize its behavior (i) on new classes of topologies other than networks with strong expansion and (ii) as a function of the process' initial configuration.
+Our experiments on real-world networks show that the execution of the \choice\ tends to fall mainly within two opposite kinds of possible behavior: \begin{itemize} \item \emph{Consensus:} The opinion of the core spreads in the periphery and takes over the network in a short time. \item \emph{Metastability:} The periphery \emph{resists} and, although the opinion of the core may continuously ``infect'' \nodes\ in the periphery, most of them retain the initial opinion. \end{itemize} By comprehending the underlying principles which govern the aforementioned phenomena, we aim at a twofold contribution: \begin{itemize} \item We seek for the first results on basic non-trivial opinion dynamics, such as 2-Choices, in order to characterize its behavior: (i) on new classes of topologies other than networks with strong expansion; (ii) as a function of the process' initial configuration.

 \item We look for a \emph{dynamic} explanation for the axioms of core-periphery networks: By investigating the interplay between the core-periphery axioms and the evolution of simple opinion dynamics, we want to get insights on \emph{dynamical properties} which are implicitly responsible for causing social and economic \nodes\ to form networks with a core-periphery structure. \end{itemize}